-Interest is surging as technologies to target key account improves and relevant data becomes more accessible.
+Interest in ABM strategies is surging as technologies to target key accounts improve and relevant data becomes more accessible.

-Account-based marketing or ABM is a B2B marketing strategy that aligns sales and marketing efforts to deliver targeted advertising, as well as personalized content and messaging, to high-value accounts.
+Account-based marketing (ABM) is a B2B marketing strategy that aligns sales and marketing efforts to deliver targeted advertising, as well as personalized content and messaging, to high-value accounts.

-An ABM strategy recognizes that B2B purchase decisions are often made by a group of individuals within the company, and ABM tools automate many of the data and workflow processes that enable this approach.
+An account-based marketing strategy recognizes that B2B purchase decisions are often made by a group of individuals within the company, and ABM tools automate many of the data and workflow processes that enable this approach.

 ABM isn’t new, though.
 It has been used by B2B marketers for well over a decade.
 But rapid advances in the sophistication and accessibility of relevant data — and in technologies that enable ABM — are now fueling widespread interest and adoption of this approach.

-A successful ABM strategy aligns sales and marketing departments to focus on a select number of high-value accounts that represent the highest potential business opportunity.
-ABM “flips” the typical sales funnel by starting with a small group of accounts (rather than casting a wide net at the top) that widens as accounts are nurtured down into the funnel to create greater value to the organization.
+A successful ABM strategy aligns sales and marketing departments to focus on high-value accounts that represent the highest potential business opportunity.
+ABM “flips” the typical sales funnel by starting with a small group of accounts (rather than casting a wide net at the top) that widens as accounts are nurtured down into the funnel.

-Many factors go into choosing targeted accounts, including the account’s history with a business, and whether the account is growing or in a growth-oriented market.
-One of the most important criteria is whether the account fits the business’s Ideal Customer Profile (ICP).
+Many factors go into choosing targeted accounts, including history with a business, and whether the account is growing or in a growth-oriented market.
+One of the most important criteria is whether it fits the business’s Ideal Customer Profile (ICP).

-Once sales and marketing teams have agreed upon the list of high-value accounts, there are three types of ABM targeting that can be executed.
-They are not mutually exclusive, and many B2B companies use more than one of the following:
+Once sales and marketing teams have agreed upon the list, there are three types of ABM targeting that can be executed.
+They are not mutually exclusive, and many companies use more than one:

-1-to-1.
-Also called “Strategic ABM” by ITSMA, marketers work with account teams to develop and execute highly customized programs for each target account.
-These can include face-to-face or virtual meetings to deepen the account relationships.
+- 1-to-1.
+Also called “Strategic ABM” by ITSMA, marketers work with account teams to develop and execute highly customized programs for each target account (i.e., face-to-face or virtual meetings).

-1-to-few.
-Also called “ABM Lite” by ITSMA, marketers execute less customized programs for clusters of target accounts with similar needs or business attributes.
-These can include email marketing campaigns as well as in-person or virtual roadshows and events geared toward groups.
+- 1-to-few.
+Also called “ABM Lite” by ITSMA, marketers execute less customized programs for clusters of target accounts with similar needs or business attributes (i.e., email marketing campaigns, in-person or virtual roadshows and events geared toward groups).

 - 1-to-many.
-Also called “Programmatic ABM” by ITSMA, marketers use machine learning to send highly targeted and personalized messages to individuals at hundreds (or thousands for enterprises) of key accounts.
-Media used can include email, web content personalization, digital advertising and retargeting, as well as live or virtual events for large groups.
+Also called “Programmatic ABM” by ITSMA, marketers use machine learning to send highly targeted and personalized messages to individuals at hundreds (or thousands for enterprises) of key accounts (i.e., email, web content personalization, digital advertising and retargeting, live or virtual events for large groups).

 Since data enrichment is a chief capability of ABM tools, it’s first to understand the types of data these platforms work with: